tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Table.md

 ---
-title: Delete Table (REST) - Azure Storage
+title: Delete Table (REST API) - Azure Storage
 description: The Delete Table operation deletes the specified table and any data it contains.
 author: pemari-msft